July 14 to 21, 2018

 said to have guarded relics of St. Andrews the patron saint of Scotland, still dominates the ruins.
 Some say the

-nearby Castle, a fortification reaching out of the sea, existed as far back as 700B, but it is better known for murder and
+nearby Castle, a fortification reaching out of the sea, existed as far back as 700BC, but it is better known for murder

-executions during the 15th century, where countless victims were burned at the stake for treason and witchery.
-The
+and executions during the 15th century, where countless victims were burned at the stake for treason and witchery.

 Andrews earlier than the 1400s.

-Parent-child lodging is at the University of St. Andrews New Hall Residence with each participant in a single adjoining
+Parent-child lodging is at the University of St. Andrews Agnes Blackadder Hall with the option of single rooms or

-rooms.
-New Hall offers 3-star bed and breakfast accommodations in modern en-suite bedrooms and a friendly
+sharing a twin bedded room.
+The residence offers 3-star bed and breakfast accommodations in modern en-suite

 During the week, we will conduct an informal, handicap, stableford Parent Child team tournament with rounds as